arosnews/arosnews.github.io/_posts/2024-07-30-OWB-axrt-linux.md

 - Move the **StartOWB** file to the directory with Oddysey Web Browser (*/home/username/Work/owb-x86_64*).

 ![axrt5](/assets/img/axrt5.png)

+In the owb-x86_64 directory, rename the file “OWB.info.axrt” to “OWB.info”.
+This will give you an icon with a tooltype that launches OWB using CONCURRENT_JIT.

 You can now start Odyssey Web Browser by clicking on **StartOWB**.
 Note that the first startup of OWB takes longer than usual, as fonts are initialized during this time.